Skip to content

 What Happens When You Use Embedded Videos or Third-Party Tools

-Embedding videos, forms, or widgets can trigger data collection that you are indirectly responsible for disclosing.
+Embedding videos, forms, or widgets can trigger data collection that you are responsible for disclosing.

 Embedded Videos (YouTube, Vimeo)